Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

-Figure~\ref{fig:model_size_performance} (Appendix) illustrates that for FB15K-237, there is no clear correlation between model size and performance.
+\textbf{Model Complexity vs. Performance} Figure~\ref{fig:model_size_performance} (Appendix \pageref{fig:model_size_performance}) illustrates that for FB15K-237, there is no clear correlation between model size and performance.
 Tiny models can already obtain similar performance as larger models.
-The skyline comprises small \ac{um} models, some intermediate TransE and DistMult models, and larger RotatE models.
-A full list is provided in Table~\ref{tab:skyline_fb15k237_model_bytes} (in appendix).
+The skyline comprises an intermediate \ac{um}, TransE and DistMult models, and a larger TuckER model.
+A full list is provided in Table~\ref{tab:skyline_fb15k237_model_bytes} (Appendix \pageref{tab:skyline_fb15k237_model_bytes}).